Fibre During Pregnancy – Benefits and Food Sources

-If you increase the amount of fibre you consume during pregnancy, then it is very important for you to drink a lot of fluids each day as it helps in keeping your digestive system working well as well as keeping you hydrated.
+- As you increase the amount of fibre you consume during pregnancy, it becomes very important for you to drink a lot of fluids as well, as it helps in keeping your digestive system working well, and also keeps you hydrated.
 The recommended amount of fluids you should be drinking is ten to twelve cups.

-The high-fibre content of a plant-based diet is the healthiest for pregnant women as it contains less toxic waste than any animal products.
+- The high-fibre content of a plant-based diet is the healthiest option for pregnant women, as it contains less toxic waste than animal products.
 Plant fibre ensures correct bacterial population in the gut.

 - It is also advised that pregnant women stay away from soybeans or any soy products, as they are most often genetically engineered.

 1. Can Pregnant Women Take Fibre Supplements?

 Yes, it is okay to consume fibre supplements during pregnancy to keep constipation at bay.
 However, do so only after consulting your healthcare provider.